lisaloudness/ci_project_2/assets/Testing/test.md

 The website was shared with family and colleagues for their valued feedback.
 Common issues noted in the feedback were:

 - It would be nice to have the option to use corresponding keyboard keys.
+- A quit / home option is needed on mobile viewport.
+I agree with this and simply ran out of time to complete.
+The title always navigates to homescreen on other viewports.